-DESCRIPTION OF DEBT SECURITIES
+DESCRIPTION OF DEBT SECURITIES AND RELATED GUARANTEES

 This prospectus contains a summary of the securities that we may sell pursuant to this prospectus.
 This summary is not meant to be a complete description of each security.
 However, this prospectus, together with any applicable accompanying prospectus supplement, will contain the material terms of the securities being offered.
+When used in this section, the terms "we", "us", "our" and "Issuers" refer jointly to the Operating Partnership and MPT Finance Corp., and the term "Parent" refers only to Medical Properties Trust, Inc. and not to any of its subsidiaries.